Global Health

 Bangladesh - national immunisation programme.
 Credit: Gavi The Vaccine Alliance

-The Covid-19 pandemic has led to heightened awareness of global health challenges and the importance of effective international cooperation on pandemic prevention, preparedness and response.
+The COVID-19 pandemic heightened awareness of global health challenges and highlighted the importance of effective international cooperation on pandemic prevention, preparedness and response.
 The Government is seeking to strengthen international cooperation in the area of global health and promote equitable access to vaccines and medicines.
-Weak health systems and inadequate health care capacity exacerbate the impacts of health crises such as the Covid-19 pandemic.
-The Government will therefore continue to give priority to strengthening health systems and the training of health personnel.
+Well-functioning national health systems and close international cooperation are the best form of health preparedness, as was made clear during the pandemic.

 The Government will continue to focus on women’s health, and will, for example, support activities to improve family planning services and access to safe abortion.
 Norway’s global health efforts are in line with the UN Global Strategy for Women’s, Children’s, and Adolescents’ Health (2016–2030), which seeks to end preventable deaths and promote opportunities for economic and social development.